ningxie1991/frAmework-clouD-bAsed-buG-predIctiOn/GitIssueParser/Readme.md

 GitIssueParser directory contains various python scripts to get issues and to plot graphs for frequency of bugs associated with these issues.
-The script to initiate the issues extraction from Git issues is named get Issues.py.
+The script to initiate the issues extraction from Git issues is named get_Issues.py.
 The issue classification and frequency of the bugs in these issues are performed by this script.
 The following parameters need to be provided in this file.

 1. `filename`: Represent the name of the file that will be generated as output.
 2. `projects_list`: *Python-style list* representing the names of the systems whose JIRA issues need to be fetched.

+You need to provide your Git access token in data_extraction/extract_git_issues.py.

 ### Bug Frequency Files & Graphs